AI Website Analyzer: What It Finds That Your Team Misses

 Checkout is where "works fine" becomes a dangerous phrase.

-Baymard’s research shows that 18% of shoppers abandon because the checkout is too long or complicated.
+Baymard's research shows that 18% of shoppers abandon because the checkout is too long or complicated.
 That does not mean the page crashed.
 It means the page demanded too much effort for too little progress.
+These are the silent conversion killers that drain revenue without showing up in error logs.

 A good AI website analyzer can catch patterns like: